kdeldycke/meta-package-manager/docs/development.md

 $ poetry run pytest --numprocesses=0 --skip-non-destructive --run-destructive ./meta_package_manager/tests
 ```

-As you can see above we recommand running these tests in (non-deterministic) sequential order as most
+As you can see above we recommend running these tests in (non-deterministic) sequential order as most
 package managers don't support concurrency.
 ````